openwfm/wrf-sfire-docs/docs/training.md

 * Working CU Denver account, know your account name (short name, not email) and password.

-* Mac, Lnux, or Windows 10 or 11 computer.
-Windows computers must be fully updated ahead of time, otherwise they may not have the software needed for a connection.
+* Mac, Linux, or Windows 10 or 11 computer.
+Windows must be fully updated ahead of time, otherwise they may not have the software needed for the connection.

-* The computer needs to be able to connect to the CU Denver Wi-Fi (not the Guest anetwork), or VPN for remote participants.
+* Working connection to the CU Denver Wi-Fi (not the Guest anetwork), or connection by VPN for remote participants.

-* Some knowledge of Linux command line basics is useful, e.g. [here](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview) except you can skip opening a terminal on Linux desktop.
+* Some knowledge of Linux command line basics is useful, e.g., [Sections 4 and 5 from here](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview) except you can skip opening a terminal on Linux desktop.